isomerpages/moe-canossacatholic/_our-school/Satellite Partnership 2.md

 The Satellite Partnership between Canossa Catholic Primary School (CCPS) and&nbsp;[Canossian School](http://www.canossian.edu.sg/)&nbsp;(CS) provides students from both schools with meaningful opportunities to interact and integrate.&nbsp;

+Canossa Catholic Primary School (CCPS) will be a mainstream primary school designated to support students diagnosed with hearing loss (HL) using the ORal Approach from 2 January 2025.
+The restructuring of CCPS and Canossian School (CS) under 1 school banner - CCPS is a natural next step for both schools.

+Since 1999, CS and CCPS have enjoyed a close school partnership, providing students from both schools meaningful opportunities to interact.
+CS students have been learning alongside CCPS students for most of the schools days across different subjects.
+They experience recess together, go on learning journeys and school camps and participate in various school events together.

+To provide a more inclusive educational experience for the students, Canossa Mission Singapore (CMS) decided to restructure CS and CCPS under a single school, CCPS.
+With 25 years of strong school partnership, this restructuring will deepen the existing inclusive culture and build a community where the students diagnosed with hearing loss will have more opportunities to learn and play alongside their hearing peers.

-This special partnership gives students from both schools the opportunity to learn and participate in all activities, academic and non-academic, side by side.
-Through encountering peers who are different from themselves, the students learn to cherish each other’s unique gifts and talents.
-It is through journeying together that the students learn that while they may be different from each other in every way, they will always be equal in dignity.
+Students from both schools will continue to study together in the same form and participate alongside one another in all school activities.
+Through interacting with differently-abled peers, the students will cherish each other's unique gifts and talents.
+In journeying together, they will learn that while they may be different from one another, they will always be equal in dignity.

 <center>